LoreVanOudenhove/Create_PyClone_input/README.md

 # Get confidence intervals and extract purity and ploidy
 confint <- get.ci(CP)
-purity <- confin$max.cellularity
+purity <- confint$max.cellularity
 ploidy <- confint$max.ploidy
 ```
+**is the purity shown in that analysis the one that should be used in the last command ?
+In which case you should mention it.
+Also, ploidy isn't used in the downstream analysis**

 This Sequenza analysis will generate a number of files and plots, among which the Run1_segments.txt file that contains detected segments, with estimated copy number state at each segment.

 # Create input for PyClone

 PyClone is a statistical model for inference of clonal population structures in cancers.
-Its algorithm relies on a Bayesian clustering method for grouping sets of deeply sequenced somatic mutations into putative clonal clusters while estimating their cellular prevalences and accounting for allelic imbalances introduced by segmental copy-number changes and normal-cell contamination.
+Its algorithm relies on a Bayesian clustering method for grouping sets of deeply sequenced somatic mutations into putative clonal clusters while estimating their cellular prevalences and accounting for allelic imbalances introduced by segmental copy-number changes and normal-cell contamination. **maybe add a link to pyclone doc like you did w/ sequenza ?**

 To run the PyClone analysis we can use the ```run_analysis_pipeline``` command.
 This command requires a tab delimited input file with the subsequent fields:

 * mutation_id - A unique ID to identify the mutation.
 * ref_counts - The number of reads covering the mutation which contain the reference allele.
 * var_counts - The number of reads covering the mutation which contain the variant allele.
-* normal_cn - The copy number of the cells in the normal population.
+* normal_cn - The copy number at the locus in normal cells.
 For autosomal chromosomes this will be 2 and for sex chromosomes it could be either 1 or 2.
-* minor_cn - The minor copy number of the cancer cells.
+* minor_cn - The minor copy number at the locus in cancer cells.
-* major_cn - The major copy number of the cancer cells.
+* major_cn - The major copy number at the locus in cancer cells.

 To obtain this tab delimited file, the Sequenza_to_PyClone.py function, provided in this repository can be used.
 ```
 Sequenza_to_PyClone.py -i Run1_segments.txt -v variants.vcf -o PyClone_input.tsv
 ```
-This function generates a tab delimited file with the required fields for PyClone.
-In addition, a *warning_sequenza_mutations.tsv* is generated, indicating the mutations that are not present in the Sequenza segments.
-Since no copy number is calculated using Sequenza, the minor and major copy number are set to 1 for these mutations.

 # Clonal Reconstruction using PyClone

 Finally, the PyClone_input.tsv file can be used as an input for PyClone.

+**I think the --tumor purity parameter is missing an underscore - corrected accordingly but please correct back if I'm wrong**
 ```
-PyClone run_analysis_pipeline --in_files PyClone_input.tsv --tumour purity $purity --prior major_copy_number
+PyClone run_analysis_pipeline --in_files PyClone_input.tsv --tumour_purity $purity --prior major_copy_number
 ```

+**Also maybe explain quickly the output of pyclone ?**

 ---
 ## References